 Feijoada is believed to date back to the 16th century when it was made using the cheapest cuts of pork such as ears, snout, feet and belly.
 There is more than one theory as to origin of this dish, one of them linking it to the 1.3 million enslaved people brought from Africa to work the sugarcane plantations of Brazil.
 Beans were a staple the Africans were already familiar with from their homeland and when they were given the leftover scraps of pork they used their creativity to make a meal of it that would eventually become part of the country’s core identify.

 This Brazilian black bean stew is comfort food at its best.
+I was first introduced to it by a Brazilian family in Germany and I haven’t been able to get enough of it since.
 The slow-cooked, umami-rich flavor of this meat and black bean stew is incredible.
 The sweet and refreshing citrus that accompanies it provides a pleasing contrast and offers a quick cleansing of the palate before second servings of the stew are requested, which they inevitably will be.

 Feijoada Recipe